balanced-dev/yuzu-docs/docs/_quickstart.md

 ```
 ?> **Make sure that the web project references the core project**!

-## .Net 5 and above
+## .Net 6
-For .Net 5 and above you will need to install the project templates.
+For .Net 6 you will need to install the project templates.
+This will install the Umbraco 10 version of Yuzu.
 ```
 dotnet new --install YuzuDelivery.Umbraco.Templates
 ```